The Employment Law Review: Czech Republic

 The transferor and the transferee are obliged to notify the employees who are subject to a transfer of their employment relationship 30 days before the planned date of transfer.
 There is an administrative fine of 200,000 koruna for non-compliance with the information obligation but non-compliance does not affect the outcome of the transfer.

 An employee affected by a transfer of business may terminate his or her employment with effect from the actual date of the transfer.
 An employer cannot terminate the employment of an employee because of the transfer of business.

-Employers should be prepared for significant legislative changes in labour law during 2020, as an amendment to the Labour Code is expected to be adopted.
+Employers should be prepared for the significant legislative changes in labour law that are effective as of 1 January 2021, following the adoption of an amendment to the Labour Code.
 The aim of the amendment is to adapt the Labour Code to meet current trends and needs in employment practice, noting the following changes in particular:

+The most important change is in the calculation of annual leave, which in 2021 will be based on working hours instead of working days.
 Employers should increase their vigilance in ensuring compliance with applicable labour law regulations.
-It is expected that the activity of the State Labour Inspectorate will be intensified in 2020.
-The Inspectorate verifies compliance with legal obligations relating to general working conditions and safety at work in the Czech Republic.
-As in previous years, the Inspectorate shall focus mainly on illegal employment, in particular employment of foreign workers without a permit, and concealed agency employment.
+It is expected that the activity of the State Labour Inspectorate, which verifies compliance with legal obligations relating to general working conditions and safety at work, will be intensified in 2021.
+As in previous years, the Inspectorate shall focus mainly on illegal employment, in particular the employment of foreign workers without a permit, and concealed agency employment.